 This method is not very common, although it is equally dangerous.
 In this technique, scammers try to gain sympathy from the victim and then ask them to transfer money.
 With such a method, fraudsters target novices as they are still learning to use online transactions properly.
 Hence, make sure everybody in your business team is well-versed with internet transfers.

 The trick here is to be cautious of the emails requesting a wire transfer or urgent appeals for money.
 Also, keep an eye for anything that seems suspicious.
-Here are a few tips that will help you prevent wire frauds:
+Here are a few tips that will help you prevent wire fraud:

 - Keep an eye on the transactions daily; in case you suspect any wire scams, immediately contact your bank and the authorities